How to clean your waterproof clothing

 Woman wearing green jacket in East Snowdonia

-Thoroughly engineered gear that is constructed to a high standard will last a very long time and if something goes awry, such as a tear, zip, or piece of stitching, it can certainly be repaired.
+Thoroughly engineered gear that is constructed to a high standard will last a very long time, and if something goes awry, such as a tear, zip, or piece of stitching, it can certainly be repaired, even on waterproof garments.
 In fact, you’d be surprised at what can be repaired.

 Get half-price digital OS Maps!
 Trail and Country Walking magazine members get 50% off an annual subscription to OS Maps for 12 months!
 Find out more here.